react-cosmos/react-cosmos/README.md

 ```

 This makes is possible to capture the entire state of an application, persist
-it and then resume it in a different session.
+it and then reproduce it in a different session.

 ### Mixins